-language as object of this research and it has many interesting features that we should know.
-Tae' language to the group of Austronesian family language.
-The genetic affiliation of this language is Malayo polinesian pedia).
+Tae' language as object of this research and it has many interesting features that we should know.
+Tae' language belongs to the group of Austronesian family language.
+The genetic affiliation of this language is Malayo polinesian (Wikipedia).
 Tae' language itself is located in South Sulawesi, Indonesia, particularly in Luwu regency.
-Actually, has a nationality language namely Bahasa Indonesia.
-Bahasa Indonesia is a tool of language that mostly it very well for communicating each other.
-Furthermore, Bahasa Indonesia becomes as one of curriculum aught in all level of schools in Indonesia.
-It means that Bahasa Indonesian is obligatory for Indonesian to learn it their local languages as first language of them.
-Around 700 over local languages spread in every island of their local languages are used by Indonesian citizens in their daily communication, especially, those who is trict or region of Indonesia.
+Actually, Indonesian has a nationality language namely Bahasa Indonesia.
+Bahasa Indonesia is a tool of language that mostly people use it very well for communicating each other.
+Furthermore, Bahasa Indonesia becomes as one of curriculum that is taught in all level of schools in Indonesia.
+It means that Bahasa Indonesian is obligatory for Indonesian to learn it besides their local languages as first language of them.
+Around 700 over local languages spread in every island of Indonesian.
+Those local languages are used by Indonesian citizens in their daily communication, especially, those who live in district or region of Indonesia.
 Uniquely, they have different accents and forms.
-In South Sulawesi particularly, three major languages are well known to the people in this area.
-Those are Buginese language, Makassarese and Torajan language.
+In South Sulawesi particularly, there are three major languages are well known to the people in this area.
+Those are Buginese language, Makassarese language, and Torajan language.
 Those languages have own accent or style in speaking.
-For instance, Toraja language with using phoneme e', whereas Makassar and Bugis language are famous with using suffix -ng.
+For instance, Toraja language is famous with using phoneme e', whereas Makassar and Bugis language are famous with using suffix -ng.

-Language itself is a minor language in South Sulawesi and it has similarity with Toraja, particularly at lexical The similarity can be seen at 92% among dialects (Rongkong, Northeast Luwu, South Luwu, Bua, Toala', Palili') with Toraja Sa'dan.
+Tae' language itself is a minor language in South Sulawesi and it has similarity with Toraja, particularly at lexical aspect.
+The similarity can be seen at 92% among dialects (Rongkong, Northeast Luwu, South Luwu, Bua, Toala', Palili') and 80% with Toraja Sa'dan.
 The vocabulary of Tae' language is around 65% from Malay language.
-(Language centre, Indonesia).
+(Language centre, Jakarta, Indonesia).
 However, in general Tae' language is totally different with other languages in South Sulawesi.
-The of this language are about 250,000 (1992 SIL).
+The speakers of this language are about 250,000 (1992 SIL).
 Tae' language is located in Luwu regency.
-Luwu is divided regencies and one city.
-Those regencies are named South Luwu (Belopa), North Luwu (Masamba), East ng ibs
+Luwu is divided from three regencies and one city.
+Those regencies are named South Luwu (Belopa), North Luwu (Masamba), East